 Lowe Alpine is a leading manufacturer of backpacks and accessories in the outdoor industry.
 Recently, the global Head Office returned to Kendal, where its team of specialists continue to challenge the boundaries of product design.
 With the return of Lowe Alpine apparel to return to the brand portfolio, it is an exciting time to join the company.

+Are you an experienced Garment Technologist?
+Do you know what it takes to make technical outdoor garments?
+Would you like to live in the beautiful Lake District?
 If the answer is YES to most of the above then Lowe Alpine needs you!

+Here at Lowe we are looking to enhance our renowned line of innovative outdoor apparel for the committed enthusiast and partner with an experienced team in Kendal to help achieve our goals.
 We are looking for a talented and knowledgeable Garment Technologist who will work alongside the Design Team to manage the garment Technical function in line with the critical path requirements to deliver world class products worthy of the Lowe Alpine name.

 The successful candidate will have the following skills and experience;